Apple Network Server: Hardware

 All Network Servers feature an internal two-channel Wide SCSI-2 controller (narrow, to the CD-ROM drive, and to any hard drives which have been installed with the Apple accessory Narrow SCSI-2 installation kit), an external 25-pin SCSI-1 connector and a standard 1.44 MB "SuperDrive" floppy.
 Six free PCI slots are available for expansion—parts supported under AIX include two Ethernet cards and a SCSI RAID card.
 Other ports include one ADB port, two serial ports and one AAUI port.
 Unlike all other Apple computers of the era, the ANS uses a VGA connector for the on-board video; an adapter for Apple displays was included.

 A unique aspect of the Apple Network Servers is their case: It is fully lockable and extremely accessible, it features a small LCD for diagnostics, and its front has seven device slots, with a CD-ROM and one hard drive mounted in them in the standard configuration.
 Additional hot-swappable SCSI hard drive modules or a DAT tape streamer can be added to the free slots.
 Optionally, the ANS 700 also supports redundant and hot-swappable power supply units and an internal drive rack for two further fixed hard drives.
 The case is large and heavy, at a height of 24.5 in, a width of 16.5 in, a depth of 18 in and a weight of over 80 lb, with exact weight depending on hardware configuration.
 That means that while it is about the right width for a 19-inch rack, it requires at least 14 rack units in height.
 A third model in a smaller rack-mount case without the large disk array, the Network Server 300 (code named "Deep Dish", as in a deep dish pizza), never got past the prototype stage.
 Also in development but never released were CPU cards featuring two CPUs.
 Power Macintosh 9500 CPU cards, which were available with dual processors, were not compatible with the ANS.

 An ANS 500/132 may be upgraded to an ANS 500/200 by installing the 200 MHz processor accessory card.
 It is possible to upgrade an ANS 500 to an ANS 700 or to downgrade an ANS 700 to an ANS 500 simply by exchanging the power back panel and PSU(s), but it is necessary to completely disassemble the base of the ANS in order to accomplish such an upgrade or downgrade.
-An ANS 700 has but one input power connection, even though it has dual, independent PSUs.
+An ANS 700 has but one input power connection, even though it can have dual, independent PSUs.
 However, an ANS 700 may be easily converted into a dual primary power configuration (independent primary power, possibly, and desirably, from different power panels, one possibly backed up by an uninterruptible power supply) by removing the IEC input power connector and physically and electrically connecting two input power cordsets, one to each of the redundant PSUs.
-However, this modification probably invalidates the machine's UL Listing.
-Nevertheless, such a modification would implement a true N+1 redundancy configuration.
+However, this modification very likely invalidates the machine's UL Listing.
+Nevertheless, such a modification could implement a true N+1 redundancy configuration for the ANS 700s.